 The next step I do is go over to Microsoft PowerPoint and design each of my slides.
 Once I have that completed, I then use each one of those pictures as the background for each of my slides.
 Here are the finished products of each of the slides:

-My approach to this was to keep it simple, but there were many complexities in this one.
+My approach to this was to keep it as simple as possible.